makerdao/xdomain/packages/teleport-integration-tests/README.md

 If you wish to quickly test some changes in smart contract code, just tweak source in `repos` dir and re-run `./scripts/setup.sh`.

-# Wormhole test deployment
+# Teleport test deployment

 ## Arbitrum testnet

-1. Set the name of the new ilk in `deployment/rinkeby/deploy-wormhole.ts` then run `npx hardhat run deployment/rinkeby/deploy-wormhole.ts` to deploy `dss-wormhole` and `arbitrum-dai-bridge` Wormhole contracts.
+1. Set the name of the new ilk in `deployment/rinkeby/deploy-teleport.ts` then run `npx hardhat run deployment/rinkeby/deploy-teleport.ts` to deploy `dss-teleport` and `arbitrum-dai-bridge` Teleport contracts.

-2. Set the address of the newly deployed `wormholeBridge` (L2WormholeGateway) in `contracts/deploy/rinkeby/L2RinkebyAddWormholeDomainSpell.sol` and deploy this L2 spell on arbitrum-testnet.
+2. Set the address of the newly deployed `teleportBridge` (L2TeleportGateway) in `contracts/deploy/rinkeby/L2RinkebyAddTeleportDomainSpell.sol` and deploy this L2 spell on arbitrum-testnet.

-3. Run `npx hardhat run deployment/rinkeby/print-relay-params.ts` and copy the printed values into `contracts/deploy/rinkeby/L1RinkebyAddWormholeDomainSpell.sol`.
+3. Run `npx hardhat run deployment/rinkeby/print-relay-params.ts` and copy the printed values into `contracts/deploy/rinkeby/L1RinkebyAddTeleportDomainSpell.sol`.

-4. Set the addresses of the newly deployed `wormholeJoin`, `router` (WormholeRouter), `oracleAuth` (WormholeOracleAuth), `constantFees` (TeleportConstantFees), `trustedRelay` (TrustedRelay), `slaveDomainBridge` (L1WormholeGateway) and `l2ConfigureDomainSpell` (L2RinkebyAddWormholeDomainSpell) in `contracts/deploy/rinkeby/L1RinkebyAddWormholeDomainSpell.sol`.
+4. Set the addresses of the newly deployed `teleportJoin`, `router` (TeleportRouter), `oracleAuth` (TeleportOracleAuth), `constantFees` (TeleportConstantFees), `trustedRelay` (TrustedRelay), `slaveDomainBridge` (L1TeleportGateway) and `l2ConfigureDomainSpell` (L2RinkebyAddTeleportDomainSpell) in `contracts/deploy/rinkeby/L1RinkebyAddTeleportDomainSpell.sol`.

 5. Run `npx hardhat run deployment/rinkeby/cast-l1-spell.ts` to deploy and cast the L1 spell on rinkeby.
 Wait ~5 minutes for the execution of the L2 spell to be confirmed.

-6. To validate the resulting changes, copy the addresses of the newly deployed `oracleAuth` and `l2WormholeGateway` into `deployment/rinkeby/test-e2e.ts` and run `npx hardhat run deployment/rinkeby/test-e2e.ts`.
+6. To validate the resulting changes, copy the addresses of the newly deployed `oracleAuth` and `l2TeleportGateway` into `deployment/rinkeby/test-e2e.ts` and run `npx hardhat run deployment/rinkeby/test-e2e.ts`.

 ### Latest deployment

 ```
 {
-   "Wormhole": {
+   "Teleport": {
       "join": "0x894DB23D804c626f1aAA89a2Bc3280052e6c4750",
       "oracleAuth": "0x1E7722E502D3dCbB0704f99c75c99a5402598f13",
       "router": "0x26266ff35E2d69C6a2DC3fAE9FA71456043a0611",